 List of 3 items.

 The Aquilian is Gonzaga’s student newspaper.
 In addition to covering news and happenings on campus, the paper includes stories and editorials on topics of national interest.
 It’s published six times each year.
-On the top right is the September 2019 edition; to browse through other recent issues, click here.
+To view the December 2019 issue, click on the image at top right or please click here.

 The Phoenix, Gonzaga’s literary and visual arts magazine, is published annually in the spring.
 It features a wide cross-section of original poetry, short stories, studio art, photography, and essays.
 Many of the poems are written by students in Gonzaga's Poets and Writers Club, a very active student group led by English teacher Mr. Joe Ross that regularly hosts poetry readings and workshops.
 Click on the image at bottom right to page through the 2018 edition of The Phoenix.
 Or, to browse through more issues of The Phoenix, click here.

 The Aetonian, Gonzaga’s yearbook, was founded in 1941.
 It’s published annually and includes student and faculty photos, descriptions of schoolwide events, and more.

 Educating young men in the Jesuit tradition since 1821